Elliott wave + RSI the key to unlocking BIG opportunities

 - RSI resistance in a rally occurs between 50 and 60,

 - and RSI support in a rally occurs between 40 and 50.

 Lets see how that works out in trending markets.

-During the price decline off the all time high, In the GOLD market, the RSI never registered higher than 60.
+During the downtrend in the GOLD, the RSI never managed to get higher than 60.

-And the first time the RSI broke the 60 level was an indication that the trend had changed to the upside.
+When the RSI finally broke the 60 level, it was an indication that the trend was undergoing a change.

 As the price begins to trend, RSI forms a type of support between the 40 and 50 levels.